 The Ngo brothers envisioned resettlement camps as incubators of modernism, places where the peasantry would be exposed to amenities such as electricity, Western medicine, radio, and television.
 Government-run schools would educate rural children.
 The health, education, and living standards of the peasantry would increase in the camps.
 Founded on scientific principals, resettlement camps would rapidly elevate South Vietnam’s people from feudalism to modernism.
 What took Europe 500 years to achieve, South Vietnam would accomplish in a few years.
 In the end, resettlement would strengthen the South Vietnamese state and its ruling class.

 British counter-insurgency expert Sir Robert G. K. Thompson, whose ideas served as the basis for what would become the Strategic Hamlet Program, argued that the concentration of the rural population in “secure” hamlets would go a long way toward the defeat of the Vietcong.
 In GVN-controlled hamlets, the Vietcong would lose access to the rural peasantry.
 Deprived of military inductees, porters, rice, taxes, intelligence, and safe haven, the Vietcong insurgency would eventually fade away.
 In the parlance of counter-insurgency, placing the rural population in areas under GVN supervision would dry up the sea through which the Communist fish swam.

-Most importantly for the Ngos, rural resettlement promised to reinforce the established order because it would not require the reform of the economic or political system, nor would it threaten the standing of the Church, absentee landlords, or merchant class.
+Most importantly for the Ngo brothers, rural resettlement promised to reinforce the established order because it would not require the reform of the economic or political system, nor would it threaten the standing of the Church, absentee landlords, or merchant class.
 In resettlement camps, the regime would be in a position to ensure the payment of taxes and land rents.
 Recalcitrant peasants and Vietcong sympathizers would be monitored, harassed, and jailed; and the rural populace would be fed a daily dose of Diemist propaganda.
 David Halberstam, who witnessed the implementation of the Strategic Hamlet Program, believed the program had little to do with modernization and reform, “It was…clear that Nhu planned to…separate the peasants from the Vietcong, as a means of controlling the population….”